juliponti/-introductoryProgramAltimetrik/README.md

 # Introductory Program Altimetrik

-This is a collection of documents, notes and information for the bootcamp "Become a Frontend Developer with Altimetrik".
+This is my collection of documents, notes and information for the bootcamp "Become a Frontend Developer with Altimetrik" in which I am currently participating.

 [Handybook](https://github.com/juliponti/introductory-program-altimetrik/blob/main/studyMaterial/text.md)